 The first thing we'll do today is to watch the magnificent sunrise early in the morning.
-After a brief breakfast, we will resume our hike on Jinshanling's right wing, where we will hike until we reach Simatai West called Second Valley.
-As we head west the wall will start to gradually deteriorate, making the hike progressively more challenging, but also interesting to observe and compare.
+After a quick breakfast, we will resume our hike on Jinshanling's right-wing, where we will hike until we reach Simatai West, called Second Valley.
+As we head west, the Wall will gradually deteriorate, making the hike progressively more challenging and exciting to observe and compare.

 The Jinshanling Great Wall has not been repaired since 1570.
 It is a remote and relatively isolated section of the Great Wall.
-If you are looking for breathtaking views with a relatively peaceful walk, then the Second Valley of Jinshanling can't be better, so we hope that you remembered to bring your camera!
+Suppose you are looking for breathtaking views with a relatively peaceful walk.
+The Second Valley of Jinshanling can't be a better place to take pictures, so we hope you remember to bring your camera!

-Simatai West, called the Second Valley, is the left wing of Simatai.
-It is also in a serious state of ruins and is thereby a perfect example of the true Great Wall, while also being extremely beautiful and rustic.
-The wall is 7.8 m high and 5 - 6 m thick at the bottom.
-In addition to the gorgeous scenery on your hike, you'll also get to see how the wall was designed for practical purposes, that being the defense against outer enemies and how the Great Wall was supposed to keep them out.
-There are 'obstacle-walls' built perpendicular to the parapets - a feature quite unique to the Second Valley part of Jinshanling Great Wall.
+Simatai West, called the Second Valley, is the left-wing of Simatai.
+It is also in a severe state of ruins.
+It is thereby a perfect example of the real Great Wall, while too wonderful and rustic.
+The Wall is 7.8 m high and 5 - 6 m thick at the bottom.
+There are 'obstacle-walls' built perpendicular to the parapets - a feature unique to the Second Valley part of Jinshanling Great Wall.

 Hiking Distance: 10km/8miles